Tri334/Tri334/README.md

 - 👋 Hi, I’m @Tri334
 - 👀 I’m interested in multiplatform development
 - 🌱 I’m currently learning Flutter
-- 📫 How to reach me on instagram @trikameranggi
+- 📫 Reach me on instagram @trikameranggi

 <!---
 Tri334/Tri334 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.